 - After you’re done, restart your PC.

 Sometimes hidden devices can cause problems with printers, therefore you’ll need to remove them.
 To do that, follow the steps above.

 6. Delete the driver entries from the registry

 - Press Windows Key + S, type cmd, and click on Run as administrator to start Command Prompt as administrator.

 - When Command Prompt opens, enter net stop spooler and press Enter.

 - Start Registry Editor.
 For more information on how to do that, check Solution 1.

-- After doing that, go to C:WindowsSystem32spooldriversw32x863 in File Explorer.
+- After doing that, go to the following path in File Explorer:

-- Delete the .inf files that are link to the removed drivers %windir%inf.
+- Delete the .inf files that are linked to the removed drivers %windir%inf.

 - Start Command Prompt as administrator and enter net start spooler.
 Press Enter to execute the command.